ojitha/ojitha.github.io/_posts/2025-05-28-ADFS_SSO4Kibana.md

 > The [Nginx `auth_request` directive](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html) allows Nginx to authenticate requests via the oauth2-proxy's `/auth` endpoint, which *only returns a 202 Accepted response or a 401 Unauthorized response* without proxying the request through.

 3.  **OAuth2 Proxy:** <span>This component functions as an OpenID Connect (OIDC) client</span>{:gtxt}.
 When Nginx delegates an authentication request, OAuth2 Proxy initiates the OIDC flow with ADFS.
 It handles the redirect to ADFS for user login, processes the authorization code, exchanges it for tokens, and manages user sessions (often via cookies).
 Critically, it extracts user identity attributes (e.g., email, username) from the ADFS tokens and sets them as HTTP headers (e.g., `X-Auth-Request-User`, `X-Auth-Request-Email`) for the upstream Nginx server.
-4.  **ADFS (Active Directory Federation Services):** As the Identity Provider (IdP), ADFS[^3] is responsible for authenticating users against the Windows Active Directory[^4].
+4.  **Keycloak (or ADFS):** As the Identity Provider (IdP), Keycloak[^3] (used in this POC as a replacement for ADFS) is responsible for authenticating users.
 It participates in the OIDC flow, authenticating the user and issuing ID tokens and access tokens upon successful verification.
+For production deployments, this can be replaced with ADFS or any OIDC-compliant identity provider.
+5.  **Middleware Service:** A Node.js Express application that acts as a bridge between OAuth2 Proxy and Kibana.
+It extracts the authenticated username from OAuth2 Proxy headers (X-Auth-Request-User) and converts it into Basic Authentication headers that Kibana can understand.
+This middleware uses a shared password approach where all authenticated users share the same password but have different usernames.

-5.  **Kibana:** This data visualization dashboard receives requests from Nginx.
-It is configured to recognize and trust the user identity information passed via specific HTTP headers from the Nginx reverse proxy.
-Kibana then uses this identity to interact with Elasticsearch.
-Furthermore, *Kibana connects to Elasticsearch using PKI[^5] certificates*, ensuring a secure backend communication channel.
+6.  **Kibana:** This data visualization dashboard receives requests from the middleware service.
+It is configured with basic authentication enabled and trusts the Basic Auth headers injected by the middleware.
+Kibana connects to Elasticsearch using the kibana_system user credentials and PKI[^5] certificates for secure backend communication.
-6.  **Elasticsearch:** The core distributed search and analytics engine.
-It is configured with a PKI realm, which authenticates incoming connections from Kibana (and potentially delegated end-user PKI authentication) based on X.509 client certificates.
-Role mappings within Elasticsearch then assign appropriate permissions to the authenticated Kibana instance or users based on the Distinguished Names (DNs) from these certificates.
+7.  **Elasticsearch:** The core distributed search and analytics engine.
+It is configured with X-Pack security enabled, using native and file realms for authentication.
+While the infrastructure supports PKI authentication, the current implementation primarily uses username/password authentication through the native realm.
+The system creates specific users (like 'anonymous' and custom users) that map to the authenticated OAuth2 users.

 ```mermaid
 sequenceDiagram